[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 It includes the following key features:

-TFE also lacks a mechanism for passing outputs from one configuration to another without requiring Terraform code to be written for it.
+TFE also lacks a native mechanism for passing outputs from one configuration to another without writing Terraform that reads remote state; stack dependencies are not a first-class concept.

 How we review software at Spacelift